Novel-Digital-Agency/element-bits/project-rules.md

 `wp-contnet/plugins/element-bits`

 Each widget should live in its own folder with the following structure:
-- `widget.css` - Widget-specific styles
+- `widget.css` - Widget-specific styles.
+Optional, not all widget need this.
-- `widget.js` - Widget-specific scripts
+- `widget.js` - Widget-specific scripts.
+Optional, not all widget need this.
 - `widget.php` - Widget class implementation

 ## Coding Standards